Analyzing data in a spreadsheet can be a nightmare. It’s time-consuming and monotonous.

-In text analysis powered by artificial intelligence, machines are able to sort large amounts of data using extraction and classification.
-The first model will extract important information from data in a spreadsheet, while a classifier will sort the data into categories.
+Text analysis is a machine learning technique that allows you to sort large amounts of data using extraction and classification models.
+An extractor pulls out important information from data in a spreadsheet, while a classifier sorts data into categories.
 Some examples of texts that a company might want to analyze in a spreadsheet are Facebook posts, emails, product reviews, NPS responses, and more.
-If human beings were to carry out this process, they would find the task boring, repetitive, and time-consuming.

 In addition, manually processing data is expensive for businesses, especially for large ones.
-How much time (and money!) would a company like Tinder have to spend, to analyze the hundreds of reviews they get every day?
-The answer: a lot.
+Imagine how much time (and money!) a company like Zoom would have to spend analyzing thousands of reviews every day.

 Thanks to text analysis, businesses can carry out analysis tasks much more efficiently.
 They’re also able to gain valuable insights that human agents might miss.

-Now, for the algorithms to be able to derive meaning from the text, you have to train them.
+Now, for natural language processing algorithms to be able to derive meaning from your text, you need to train them.
 But don’t fret!
 It’s not difficult at all.
 The most crucial thing you’ll need is tagged samples of data.
-Once the machine is trained with enough examples, it can start associating data and differentiating pieces of text from one another.
+Once the machine is trained with enough samples, it can start associating data and differentiating pieces of text from one another.

 How is this process useful for a company?
 Well, this technique comes in handy when trying to figure out the sentiment behind a product review, the language of a certain email, or if an issue needs an urgent answer.
 Let’s take a look at some examples in which AI helps examine text within spreadsheets.

-Text analysis, on the other hand, can analyze data in Google Sheets in seconds, and gain interesting insights that can help a business make data-based decisions.
-Let’s take a look at some more benefits of text analysis in Google Sheets:
+Text analysis tools can analyze data in Google Sheets in seconds, and gain interesting insights that can help your business make data-driven decisions.
+Let’s take a look at some of the benefits of text analysis in more detail:

 - It’s scalable.
 To manually analyze data in Google Sheets, a person would have to read each row and try to make sense of all the information.
 It could take hours or even days, and the task becomes especially tedious if it has to be done every day!
 Text analysis can scale down these hours to minutes, or even seconds, so you and your team can spend time on more fulfilling tasks.